dicoy/readit/README.md

 </div>
 ```

-here you have a div withe flexbox colum, aligned items to the start, height %100 and hidden overflow in Y. Inside you have an <h4> tag with some padding-top, a little less padding bottom and align-self: center.
+here you have a div withe flexbox colum, aligned items to the start, height %100 and hidden overflow in Y. Inside you have an h4 tag with some padding-top (pt-4), a little less padding bottom (pb3) and align-self: center.

 For the challenge I just used the default pallet and spacing.
 In a real proyect however, one would set up these clases beforehand to match design specifications and only keep classes you use.
 Still it's a pretty small library when compared to other css frameworks.

+All changes to the state are persisted to localStorage and upon reloading the app, it will show articles from localStorage while fetching the new ones.
+After the new articles are available, it will join use the localStorage info to update "dismissed" and "viewed" status.

 ## Next steps